xerolinux/XeroHub/content/news/xerolinux-plasma/index.md

 ### Part 3 - Setting up the system

 If all went smoothly, we should now be greeted with `SDDM`, **KDE**'s login page.
-I would recommend **Plasma X11** over **Wayland**, at least for now.
-Yes, my script still includes **X11** for compatibility.
-I will not get rid of it any time soon, at least not until I feel that more apps are ready for **Wayland**.

 Once logged in, there are a few things we need to take care of first.
 Open Terminal, as shown in video, and update the system

 ```Bash
 sudo pacman -Syyu